 The TSET Healthy Living Program (HLP) seeks to lessen the burden of unhealthy behaviors before they take root.
-Reducing the risk factors of tobacco use and obesity will save lives and money.
+The TSET HLP currently partners with 27 lead agencies working in 28 counties to improve health and wellness, especially in parts of the state with higher rates of tobacco use and obesity.